 Should I use armrests while typing?

-It depends on what type of work you are doing.
 Generally, it is a good idea to use armrests while typing if you are doing a lot of typing.
 This will help to reduce the amount of stress on your arms and will help to keep them in a more neutral position.